EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 Takes a CSS class as a parameter and adds the CSS class to the `body` tag on a user's click.
 If the `body` tag has the CSS class then it will be removed from the `body`.

-Showcase — "Show/Hide Cart" button.
+The usecase is "Show/Hide Cart" button.
 It is used in the header of the demo store: "Cart" link shows and hides the right-side cart.

 ```liquid